DeReKPIgg/DSB-on-noxim/README.md

 Special Project on Electrical Engineering
 =========================

-This is a electrical engineering project of National Yang Ming Chiao Tung University.
+This is an electrical engineering project of National Yang Ming Chiao Tung University.
 We reimplemented structure of distributed shared-buffer router by adapting source code of Noxim and compare the performance with Noxim's original input buffer router structure.

 Installation & Quick Start